Dragonixj/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 0x03.
 Shell, init files, variables and expansions
-##working on  creating Shell, init files, variables and expansions.
+##working on  creating Shell, init files, variables and expansions.Aurthor Elvis Fiador

 1-hello_you prints hello user, where user is the current Linux user.